 Endpoint monitoring and predictive analytics also help prevent issues before they escalate, reducing downtime and enhancing reliability.
 These real-time insights empower IT leaders to make data-driven decisions and continuously optimize operations.

-Tracking the right metrics is critical for IT and security leaders to understand performance, identify bottlenecks, and make informed decisions that drive continuous improvement.
+Tracking the right IT metrics is critical for IT and security leaders to understand performance, identify bottlenecks, and make informed decisions that drive continuous improvement.
 Below are the key categories of IT efficiency metrics to monitor.

 Service and support performance directly impacts user satisfaction and business operations.
 Important metrics include: